 Your doctor will discuss the benefits and risks with you so that you can make an informed decision about surgery.

 Our mission is to remain at the forefront of technology and clinical research to ensure the best outcomes for our patients.
-As the largest provider of ophthalmic services in Australia, we are able to ensure that our clinics are equipped with the latest state-of-the-art technology.
+As one of the largest providers of ophthalmic services in Australia, we are able to ensure that our clinics are equipped with the latest state-of-the-art technology.
 The Vision Eye Institute research unit is overseen by a full-time research coordinator.
 Our ophthalmologists are regularly invited to participate in international trials and present at international conferences.

 Vision Eye Institute surgeons were the first in the Southern Hemisphere to use the state-of-the-art LenSx laser to perform laser cataract surgery.
 Within the first six months of installing this laser, our surgeons had performed the most laser cataract surgeries in the world.
 They have also published numerous peer-reviewed articles in this area.